garyellis/terraform-aws-security-group/README.md

 This module creates an aws security group and rules.
 It aims to manage security groups rule combinations consistently.
 The following resources and configuration are provided:

-* an aws security group
+* create an aws security group or work on an existing security group id
 * ingress source cidr based rules inputs
 * ingress source sg based rules inputs
-* ingress source self sg based rules
+* self sg rules input
 * egress cidr based rules input
 * egress sg based rules input
-* egress to self sg based rules input
 * toggle switch for ingress all protocols and ports from self
 * toggle switch for ingress all protocols from the internet (i.e. for debugging)
 * toggle switch for egress all protocols and ports to self